Felipe Martins (footballer, born September 1990): New York Red Bulls

 On 19 March 2016, Felipe Martins helped New York to a come from behind victory over Houston Dynamo, scoring the equalizing goal in the 78th minute on a strike from 20 yards out and netting the game winner on a free kick minutes later in the 4–3 victory.
 Three days later, Felipe was named as the MLS Player of the Week for his performance.
 On 29 April 2016, Felipe helped New York to a 4–0 victory against FC Dallas scoring his third goal of the season and providing an assist.
-Felipe scored his fourth of the season on 13 July 2016 in a 2–0 victory over Orlando City SC.
+Felipe scored his fourth of the season on 13 July 2016 in a 2–0 victory over Orlando City.
 Felipe was named to the CONCACAF Champions League round one team of the week for his performance against Antigua GFC on 3 August.

 On 19 July 2017, Felipe Martins scored his first goal of the season for New York in a 5–1 victory over San Jose Earthquakes.

-Vancouver Whitecaps FC
+Vancouver Whitecaps

-On 2 March 2018 it was announced that Felipe had been traded to Vancouver Whitecaps FC, along with $500,000 in Transfer Allocation Money (TAM) and an international roster spot, in exchange for Tim Parker.
+On 2 March 2018 it was announced that Felipe had been traded to Vancouver Whitecaps, along with $500,000 in Transfer Allocation Money (TAM) and an international roster spot, in exchange for Tim Parker.